Stono/kconmon/README.md

 # kmoncon - Monitoring connectivity between your kubernetes nodes

-A Kubernetes node connectivity tool that preforms frequent tests, and exposes [Prometheus](https://prometheus.io) metrics that are enriched with the node name, and the locality information (such as zone), enabling you to correlate issues between availability zones or nodes.
+A Kubernetes node connectivity tool that preforms frequent tests (tcp, udp and dns), and exposes [Prometheus](https://prometheus.io) metrics that are enriched with the node name, and the locality information (such as zone), enabling you to correlate issues between availability zones or nodes.

-The idea is this information supplements any other L7 monitoring you use, such as [Istio](https://istio.io/latest/docs/concepts/observability) observability, to help you get to the root cause of a problem faster.
+The idea is this information supplements any other L7 monitoring you use, such as [Istio](https://istio.io/latest/docs/concepts/observability) observability or [Kube State Metrics](https://github.com/kubernetes/kube-state-metrics), to help you get to the root cause of a problem faster.

-It's really performant, considering the number of tests it is doing, on my clusters of 75 nodes, the agents have a mere 70m CPU/40mb RAM resource request.
+It's really performant, considering the number of tests it is doing, on my clusters of 75 nodes, the agents have a mere 60m CPU/40mb RAM resource request.

 Once you've got it up and going, you can plot some pretty dashboards like this: